Vacation Boutique Villa Rental in Yelapa, Mexico

 You disembark at Playa Isabel where Felipe, the caretaker, greets you and helps you with your luggage as he leads you on a 10 minutes walk along the water’s edge and up a hill towards your house.

-The casas are conveniently located a 15 min walk from Yelapa center, groceries and souvenirs, just enough to escape the substantial noise of the village life.
+The casa is conveniently located a 15 min walk from Yelapa center, groceries and souvenirs, just enough to escape the substantial noise of the village life.

 Having past the gate you enter 2 acres of lush tropical garden and wild vegetation with hundreds of bougainvilleas, hibiscus, palm trees everywhere, tropical fruit trees such as mangoes, grapefruits, mandarins, lemons, bananas… a few more steps and there it is.